seancraven/CDS_book/Chapter_3/atmospheric_primer.md

 Where $\Gamma = \hbar / \tau$ and $ \omega_{ba} = (E_b - E_a)/\hbar$.
 The parameter $\Gamma/\hbar$ is the full width half maximum of the distribution.

 ### Line Broadening: Pressure

-There is an additional significant component, which increases the value of $\tau$.
-Transitions due to collisions with other neighbouring molecules.
-Broadening from collisions occurs in much the same way as spontaneous emission as there is an associated rate of transition.
-With a transition rate there is an expected lifetime of a state, and thus uncertainity induced broadening.
-Consequently, if any de-excitation/excitation phenomena has a rate then it has a finite line width, to calculate the total rate of a transition the sum of the rates is taken.
+An additional significant component increases the value of $\tau$ when collisions induce transitions with other neighbouring molecules.
+Broadening from collisions occurs in much the same way as spontaneous emission, as there is an associated rate of transition.
+With a transition rate, there is an expected lifetime of a state, and thus uncertainty induced broadening.
+Consequently, if any de-excitation/excitation phenomena has a rate, then it has a finite line width.
+The sum of the rates is calculated to evaluate a transition's total rate.

 The rate of collisions is a function of the number density of the molecules($n$), the molecule's cross-section($\sigma$), and the relative velocity($v$).
 ```{math}
 :label:
 W_c = \sigma vn.
 ```
 The rates are summed from both the natural decay and the collisions, and their reciprocal gives $\tau$.
 In the HITRAN database, collision broadening is broken into self-broadening and air-broadening.
-These are both still pressure-broadening phenomena, In climate modelling air-broadening massively dominates.
+Although these are both still pressure-broadening phenomena, air-broadening dominates in climate modelling.

 ### Line Broadening: Doppeler

-The Doppler shift due to the relative motion of the atom, and the photons additionally increases the spectral line width.
-This feature becomes more significant at higher temperatures due to the Boltzmann distribution of velocites.
+The Doppler shift due to the atom's and the photon's relative motion also increases the spectral line width.
+This feature becomes more significant at higher temperatures due to the Boltzmann distribution of velocities.
 ```{note}
 The derivation for this is also taken from [Bransden & Joachain](https://www.abebooks.co.uk/Quantum-Mechanics-Bransden-B.H-Prentice-Hall/31165015307/bd?cm_mmc=ggl-_-UK_Shopp_Textbookstandard-_-product_id=UK9780582356917USED-_-keyword=&gclid=CjwKCAjwt7SWBhAnEiwAx8ZLasethl3WG5lF-ycCcq74SArq-uzsbxzhec94Zpl94v58wXKvQsvEdxoClEIQAvD_BwE).
 ```